 1. Article 3, paragraph 1 (h), of the Water Convention requires the Parties to ensure that environmental impact assessment (EIA) and other means of assessment are applied.
 In addition, article 15 of the ILC Draft Articles obliges the aquifer State to assess, notify and consult with the other aquifer State, if it has grounds to believe that a particular planned activity in its territory may affect a transboundary aquifer and hence have a significant adverse effect upon that State.
 Detailed provisions in this regard are contained in Part III (articles 11-19) of the 1997 International Watercourses Convention, as well as in articles 9 to 11 of the Guarani Aquifer Agreement.

 An obligation to inform and consult with the other Party on measures with significant impact on transboundary groundwaters is also to be found in article 7, paragraph (e), of the 1992 Agreement between Germany and Poland on Cooperation in the Field of Water Management.

-2. Where all Parties to an agreement on the protection and use of a given transboundary aquifer are also Parties to the 1991 ECE Convention on Environmental Impact Assessment in a Transboundary Context (Espoo Convention), they might explicitly refer to the latter Convention in their bilateral or multilateral agreement.
+2. Where all aguifer States are Parties to the 1991 ECE Convention on Environmental Impact Assessment in a Transboundary Context (Espoo Convention), they might explicitly refer to the latter Convention in their bilateral or multilateral agreement.
 But even if some or all of them are not Parties to the Espoo Convention, they should endeavour to take into account its provisions when applying Model Provision 8, as it provides a comprehensive framework for the participation of the potentially affected State in the EIA process.
 In addition, the 2003 Protocol on Strategic Environmental Assessment to the Espoo Convention is of particular assistance with regard to plans and programmes and, to the extent appropriate, policies and legislation, which are likely to affect transboundary groundwaters.